 2. The Continuous Learning Culture:

-This competency explains a set of practices and values that motivates individuals and organizations to improve innovation, performance, competence and knowledge continually.
-Businesses turn into a learning organizations by committing to continuous improvement and promotion of culture of innovation.
+This competency explains a set of practices and values that motivate individuals and organizations to continually improve innovation, performance, competence, and knowledge.
+Businesses that commit to continuous improvement and promote a culture of innovation become learning organizations.

 3. Team and Technical Agility:

-The competency explains the crucial lean-agile principles, skills and practices.
-These are used by high-performing Agile teams and groups of Agile teams for the creation of high-quality solutions for their customers.
-The outcome is predictable delivery of value, faster time-to-market, better quality and increased productivity.
+The competency explains the crucial lean-agile principles, skills, and practices.
+These are used by high-performing Agile teams and groups of Agile teams to create high-quality solutions for their customers.
+The outcome is predictable value delivery, faster time to market, better quality, and increased productivity.

 4. The Agile Product Delivery Competency: